ssmith777/The-road-to-react--hackernews/README.md

 ##### - Blog: https://www.robinwieruch.de/blog

-note: If your new to GraphQL, is book "The Road to is really a great book to start with as well
+Side Note: If your new to GraphQL, His book "The Road to GraphQL" is really a great book to start with as well